Imnmania/nodeJS_self_learn/README.md

 This is a self learning project.
-If you somehow mistakenly come by, just ignore this.
+If you somehow mistakenly come by, just ignore.

-This course covered in this project is called
+The course covered in this project is called
 "Udemy - NodeJS - The Complete Guide (incl.
 MVC, REST APIs, GraphQL)"